 Our fire code consulting team’s extensive understanding of fire code requirements and code intent mitigate code-related issues by developing alternative performance-based solutions that provide the requisite level of fire safety while remaining cost-effective.

-Since 1983, PLC Fire Safety Solutions (PLC) has provided professional code compliance services for clients across Canada and internationally.
+Since 1983, PLC Fire Safety Engineering (PLC) has provided professional code compliance services for clients across Canada and internationally.

 Our Fire Code Standards Knowledge and Expertise